This topic explains Organizations and Projects in Harness.

 Before you begin

 Harness enables you to manage access control at the following scopes:

-To create a new Project, make sure you have the Create permissions for Projects.
-For more information, see Create a Project.
+To create a new project, make sure you have the Create permissions for projects.
+For more information, go to Create a Project.

 The following table lists the resources that are available at various scopes in Harness: